Serving · U.S. Senate · Texas

 Biographical narrative

-John Cornyn is an American politician and attorney who has served as the senior United States senator from Texas since 2002.
-A member of the Republican Party, he has held various significant roles throughout his political career, including serving as the Senate Republican whip and chairing the National Republican Senatorial Committee.
-Cornyn's legislative focus has included issues such as gun legislation and immigration reform, and he has been involved in bipartisan negotiations on these topics.
-His tenure has been marked by a blend of conservative positions and a willingness to engage across party lines.
+John Cornyn III is an American politician and attorney who has served as the senior United States senator from Texas since 2002.
+A member of the Republican Party, Cornyn has held various significant positions throughout his political career, including serving as the Texas Attorney General and as a judge on the Texas Supreme Court.
+His tenure in the Senate has been marked by a focus on issues such as gun legislation, immigration reform, and judicial matters, and he has been involved in bipartisan negotiations on several key pieces of legislation.

 Early life and career

 John Cornyn was born on February 2, 1952, in Houston, Texas.
 He is the second child of Atholene Gale Cornyn and John Cornyn II, who served as a colonel in the U.S. Air Force.
-In 1968, Cornyn's family relocated to Tokyo, Japan, where he attended the American School in Japan, graduating in 1969.
-He returned to the United States to pursue higher education, earning a Bachelor of Arts degree in journalism from Trinity University in 1973.
-During his time at Trinity, he was an active member of Chi Delta Tau, a social fraternity.
+His early life included a significant period spent in Japan, where his family moved in 1968.
+Cornyn attended the American School in Japan, graduating in 1969 before returning to the United States for higher education.

-In 1998, Cornyn entered the political arena by running for Texas attorney general.
+In 1998, Cornyn entered the political arena by running for the position of Texas Attorney General.
 He faced a competitive primary election, ultimately defeating Railroad Commissioner Barry Williamson in a runoff.
-Cornyn won the general election with a significant majority, defeating former attorney general Jim Mattox.
-As attorney general, he established the Texas Internet Bureau to combat cybercrime and investigated fraudulent claims related to Medicare and Medicaid.
-However, his tenure was not without controversy; he faced criticism from civil rights organizations for his handling of wrongful drug convictions in Tulia, Texas.
+Cornyn won the general election with a significant margin, securing 54% of the vote against former Attorney General Jim Mattox.
+As Attorney General, Cornyn established the Texas Internet Bureau to combat cybercrime and investigated fraudulent claims related to Medicare and Medicaid.
+However, his tenure was not without controversy, as he faced criticism from civil rights groups for his handling of wrongful drug convictions in Tulia, Texas.

 Senate tenure

-In 2026, Cornyn sought a fifth term but faced a challenging primary against Texas Attorney General Ken Paxton and Representative Wesley Hunt.
-After failing to secure more than 50% of the vote in the primary, he entered a runoff election, where he was defeated by Paxton by a substantial margin.
-This loss marked a significant moment in Texas political history, as Cornyn became the first incumbent Texas senator to lose renomination since 1970.
+In 2026, Cornyn sought a fifth term in the Senate.
+He faced a challenging primary election against Texas Attorney General Ken Paxton and Representative Wesley Hunt.
+After failing to secure more than 50% of the vote in the primary, Cornyn entered a runoff election against Paxton.
+Ultimately, he lost renomination in a significant defeat, marking a notable moment in Texas political history as he became the first incumbent Texas senator to lose renomination since 1970.

 Legislative focus and committees